Sale, Cora make early exits for Red Sox in ALCS Game 1 | New Country 923

-BOSTON (AP) — Red Sox ace Chris Sale and manager Alex Cora both made early exits in Game 1 of the AL Championship Series against the Houston Astros.
+BOSTON (AP) — Red Sox ace Chris Sale and manager Alex Cora both made early exits in Boston’s 7-2 loss to Houston in Game 1 of AL Championship Series on Saturday night.

-Sale lasted just four innings Saturday night, giving up two runs on one hit and four walks.
+Sale lasted just four innings, giving up two runs, one hit, four walks and a hit batter.

 Cora wasn’t far behind the lanky left-hander going back to the clubhouse.
 The rookie manager was ejected in the bottom of the fifth inning with the game tied 2-2 after arguing a called third strike on Andrew Benintendi that ended Boston’s first rally of the game.